FAQ

 Q: What is your editorial independence policy related to funding?

 A: At Madison Commons, our mission is to provide accurate and impactful journalism that serves the public interest.
 To uphold our credibility and maintain trust with our audience, we adhere to the highest standards of editorial independence.
 To meet this, Madison Commons maintains full editorial control over all content published on our platform.
-While we are moving to a model in which, in addition to publishing student reporting on a wide range of topics, we collaborate on our storytelling with local nonprofits, such as Community Shares, UW Odyssey Project and other organizations, our partner organizations have no role in making final editorial decisions.
-Any content produced by members of these organizations must go through a rigorous editing and review process, and the authors’ involvement with partnering organizations is transparently noted next to the content.
+While we are moving to a model in which, in addition to publishing student reporting on a wide range of topics, we collaborate on our storytelling with local nonprofits, such as UW Odyssey Project and other organizations, our partner organizations have no role in making final editorial decisions.
+Any content produced by members of these organizations must go through an editing and review process, and the authors’ involvement with partnering organizations is transparently noted next to the content.
 We strive to cover issues that impact communities, give voice to underrepresented groups and hold power to account.
 Our reporting is guided by our ethical responsibility to inform, educate and foster democratic discourse that is also solutions focused.
 Acceptance of funding does not constitute endorsement of the donor’s views, products or political positions.

 Q: What is your corrections policy?